Ujjwalsharma2210/flutter_map_math/README.md

 - Routing: Applications may need to calculate the best route between two points on a map, taking into account factors such as traffic, road closures, and turn restrictions.<br>

 - Area calculation: Applications may need to calculate the area of a shape, such as a polygon or circle.
 This can be useful for measuring the size of a parcel of land or for calculating the coverage area of a wireless network.<br>

-- Elevation calculation: Applications may need to calculate the elevation of a point on a map, either as an absolute height above sea level or as a relative height above nearby terrain.<br>

 - Heatmap generation: Applications may need to generate a heatmap of points or events on a map, which can be useful for visualizing patterns or clusters of activity.<br>